mocks-server/website/docs/usage/collections.md

 So, don't create a collection if you only need to change the response of one or many routes in a particular moment.
 You can define custom route variants for the current collection using any of the APIs or integration tools, such as the [JavaScript API](integrations/javascript.md), the [interactive CLI](integrations/command-line.md), the [administration REST API](integrations/rest-api.md) or the [Cypress commands](integrations/cypress.md).

 :::caution
 Custom variants for the current collections are lost whenever another collection is selected or a change is made in files.
-If you need to set that scenario frequently, you should consider creating a collection instead.
+If you need to set that scenario frequently, then you should consider creating a collection instead.
 :::

 ## Changing the current collection